aryahmpillai/SstiScanner/README.md

 # SSTI Vulnerability Scanner

-A Python-based tool for detecting Server-Side Template Injection (SSTI) vulnerabilities in web applications.
+A tool for detecting Server-Side Template Injection vulnerabilities in web applications.

 ## Features